Simone8713/SQL-queries/README.md

 # SQL.Rockbuster-Movie-Analysis
 Rockbuster Stealth LLC is a movie rental company that wants to use its existing movie licenses to launch an online video rental service, in order to compete with streaming platforms such as Netflix and Amazon Prime.
-I have been assigned to anaylze their current movie rental service and make recommendations for their upcoming launch strategy.
+I have been assigned to anaylze their current movie rental service and to make recommendations for their upcoming launch strategy.
 # Key Questions
 - Which movies contributed the most/least to revenue gain?
 - What was the average rental duration for all videos?